 This museum experience was great.
 There are many different kinds of exhibitions, interactive and rich in information.
 This place is an early example of Europe and Australia, not only showing human stories, but also related scientific and archaeological processes in history.
 It is worth seeing.

-It is said that it was the earliest prison, had also been a barracks, belongs to the Museum of historical relics.
-Because it is not the destination of the tour group, there are not many tourists.
-But we can see that Australian primary school students, under the leadership of teachers, queue up to visit the whole class, which seems to be an educational base.
-The copper well covers outside the museum are cast with the front architectural drawings and brief instructions of the museum.
-The Museum has a unique design for a section of the south wall of St. Mary's Church.
-The whole glass is embedded in the wall, with Museum instructions carved on it, as well as tables and pots embedded in the wall.
-It feels like a room, and the design is very ingenious.
+It is said that it was the earliest prison, also made a barracks, belonging to the museum of historical heritage.
+Because it is not a tour group, so there are not many tourists.
+But you can see Australian primary school students under the leadership of the teacher, the whole class to visit, it seems to be an educational base.
+The copper cover outside the museum is cast with a facade of the museum and a brief description.
+The museum is uniquely designed for a section of the southern wall of St Mary's Church, with the whole piece of glass embedded in the wall, with the museum's instructions engraved on it, and the table and basin statue embedded in the wall, and feels like a room, very cleverly designed.

 Excellent museum explaining how convicts arrived in Australia and what happened to them.
 Lots of interesting artefacts and individual case histories all in the building where many stayed when they first arrived.

 Hyde park barracks museum building is part of Georgia, in John macquarrie Street (Macquarie Street), is a popular landmark, with a long history of the criminal architect Francis green power (Francis Greenway) design.